asmith81/UCSD_MJM_Final_Direct/project_planning/di-improvement-tasks.md

 - [ ] Add the dependency graph to the architecture documentation

 ### 2. Standardize Factory Classes for Phase 2-3
+- [x] Ensure BaseModel follows established interface and DI patterns
-- [ ] Ensure ModelFactory follows the same patterns as existing factories
+- [ ] Complete ModelFactory implementation following existing factory patterns
+- [x] Implement OutputParserFactory with proper registration and DI patterns
 - [ ] Implement PromptFactory with consistent registration mechanisms
 - [ ] Add detailed documentation to factory classes about their role in DI
 - [ ] Update factory class tests to verify proper dependency handling